-5408 EDUCATION PROFESSIONS I-Dual Credit (REQUIRES AN APPLICATION FOR ADMISSION) Prerequisites Recommended: Advanced Child Development, Human Development & Wellness/Child Development, Interpersonal Communications
+5408 EDUCATION PROFESSIONS I-Dual Credit (GPA of 2.6 or higher required for dual credit option) Prerequisites Recommended: Advanced Child Development, Human Development & Wellness/Child Development, Interpersonal Communications

-Education Professions I provides the foundation for employment in education and related careers and prepares students for study in higher education.
+Education Professions I (cadet teaching) provides the foundation for employment in education and related careers and prepares students for study in higher education.
 An active learning approach that utilizes higher order thinking, communication, leadership, and management processes is recommended in order to integrate suggested topics into the study of education and related careers.
-The course of study includes, but is not limited to: the teaching profession, the learner and the learning process, planning instruction, leaderships and career portfolios are required components.
+The course of study includes, but is not limited to: the teaching profession, the learner and the learning process, planning instruction, learning environment, and instructional and assessment strategies.
+Exploratory field experiences as a cadet teacher in classroom settings and career portfolios are required components.
 A standards-based plan guides the students' field experiences.
 Students are monitored in their field experiences by the Education Professionals I teacher.
 Recommend membership with FCCLA.
-Dual Credit with IVY Tech (Education 101)based upon required passing grade, transferable credit to all Indiana public universities.
+Dual Credit with IVY Tech (Education 101)based upon required passing grade of a C or better and a GPA of 2.6 or higher, transferable credit to all Indiana public universities.
 Indiana College and Career Pathways: Education Professions; Human Services; Early Childhood Education.

-5404 EDUCATION PROFESSIONS II-Dual Credit

-Prerequisite Required: 5408 Education Professions I
+5404 EDUCATION PROFESSIONS II-Dual Credit(GPA of 2.6 or higher required for dual credit option) Prerequisite Required: 5408 Education Professions I (with a C or better in EdProf I)

-Education Professions II prepares students for employment in education and related careers and provides the foundation for study in higher education in these career areas.
+Eligibility: 11-12 2 quarters, 2 credits Education Professions II (cadet teaching) prepares students for employment in education and related careers and provides the foundation for study in higher education in these career areas.
 An active learning approach that utilizes higher order thinking, communication, leadership, and management processes is recommended in order to integrate suggested topics into the study of education and related careers.
 The course of study includes, but is not limited to: the teaching profession, the learner and the learning process, planning instruction with an emphasis in literacy, learning environment, and instructional and assessment strategies.
 Extensive field experiences in one or more classroom settings, resumes, and career portfolios are required components.
 A standards-based plan guides the students' field experiences.
 Students are monitored in their field experiences by the Education Professions II teacher.
 Recommend membership with FCCLA for Teach and Train Scholarship opportunities.
-Dual Credit with IVY Tech (Education 233) based upon required passing grade, transferable credit to all Indiana public universities.
+Dual Credit with IVY Tech (Education 233) based upon required passing grade of a C or better and a GPA of 2.6 or higher, transferable credit to all Indiana public universities.
 Indiana College and Career Pathways: Education Professions; Human Services; Early Childhood Education.